michalwidera/michalwidera.github.io/index.md

 # RetractorDB

-RetractorRD is an Time Series Database.
+RetractorDB is an Time Series Database.

 Database migration process is in progress.